emyrael/AIXelar/public/aixelar_kb/faq.md

 - Expanding AI capabilities

 ### **Can you integrate everything into one system?**
-Yes — AIXelar specializes in connecting multiple platforms so your business can operate smoothly end-to-end.
+Yes — Xelar specializes in connecting multiple platforms so your business can operate smoothly end-to-end.

 ### **Can you document the workflows?**
 Yes.
 Documentation includes: